 4. Taking the list of schools you have created, begin evaluating the schools on the basis of your personal interests.

 These personal interests could include: ethnicity, financial aid, graduate degrees or combined programs, and research opportunities.
 Compare the number of students accepted from your ethnicity.
 If it’s a relatively low number, you may have a higher chance at the school because you will enhance the diversity of your medical school class.

 The availability of financial aid is always an important consideration.
-Some schools have lots of private funding and scholarships available while others offer more austere packages.
-Looking at the school in terms of its specialties and how it can support your career goals is important in the long term.
-Just as much as you may feel that the decision is all up to the school, you have the ultimate power in choosing which schools to consider you.
+Some schools have lots of private funding and scholarships available while others offer more basic packages.
+Looking at the school in terms of its specialties and how it can support your career goals is also important in the long term.

 5. Double check that you meet all of prerequisite requirements for each school to further refine your list.

 Unfortunately, many students forget to complete this step.
 If you are missing even a single class, you may be disqualified from serious consideration.
 Cross all your T’s and dot all your I’s.
 It’s an expensive mistake to apply to schools where you simply don’t meet their basic requirements.
 For example, some schools will only accept committee letters while other schools don’t require them.
 If you don’t have a committee letter, it will not help to apply to any schools that will only accept this type of letter of recommendation.